gvwilson/sdxjs/en/src/build-manager/index.md

    alt="Pattern rules"
    caption="Turning patterns rules into runnable commands."
 %]

-Our variable expander looks like this:

-[% inc file="variable-expander.js" %]

 The first thing we do is test that it works when there *aren't* any variables to expand by running it on the same example we used previously: